-LCrR57.04 - PRODUCTION OF PRISONERS
+LCrR 57.05 - PRODUCTION OF PRISONERS AND DETAINEES

-All motions and orders to produce prisoners for testimony, must be filed with the Clerk at least fourteen (14) days prior to the date of the hearing.
-Relief from this rule may be obtained by an order of the Court.
+All motions and orders to produce prisoners or detainees must be filed at least fourteen (14) days prior to the date of the hearing.
+Relief from this Rule requires an order of the Court.

-LCrR57.05 - RETENTION OF PRETRIAL SERVICES OR BAIL REVIEW REPORT
+LCrR 57.06 - RETENTION OF PRETRIAL SERVICES OR BAIL REVIEW REPORT